lub-bee/zonecropper-ai/README.md

 - Live preview list of each cropped zone
 - Delete zone, download zone image, or copy to clipboard (per zone)
 - Export all zones + prompt file in a single `.zip`
-- [Todo] Filename customizable (default: `originalFileName_zoneCropperAI.zip`)
+- Filename customizable (default: `originalFileName_zoneCropperAI.zip`)
-- [Todo] Optional: include or exclude prompt file in export
+- Optional: include or exclude prompt file in export

 ### Prompt display

-- [Todo] Read-only text area displaying generated instructions
+- Read-only text area displaying generated instructions
-- [Todo] Button to copy the prompt to clipboard
+- Button to copy the prompt to clipboard

 ---